mikolmogorov/Ragout/docs/INSTALL.md

 Availability
 ------------
-Ragout is tested under Mac OS and Linux.
+Ragout was tested under Mac OS and Linux.
 While it should work under Windows, we currently do not provide an official support.